-#3 Pick SONOS Play:1 Wireless Speaker – Best Wireless Speaker Under $200
+#3 Pick SONOS One Wireless Speaker – Best Wireless Speaker Under $200

 This is SONOS’ most affordable speaker at $199.
 And while that might not sound cheap compared to some other wireless speakers on the market, it’s actually a great way to jump into wireless music in your home.

-Inside each Play:1 is are two class-D amps, a dedicated tweeter and one mid-woofer.
+Inside each One are two class-D amps, a dedicated tweeter and one mid-woofer.
 And despite its small size it produces exceptional sound quality.

-Note: The Play:1, if you opt for SONOS Playbar, make an excellent wireless rear speaker.
+Note: The One, if you opt for SONOS Playbar, makes an excellent wireless rear speaker.

-#5 Pick BeoPlay A6 Wireless Speaker – Best Looking Wireless Speaker
+#5 Pick Bose SoundTouch 30 – Best Looking Wireless Speaker

-The BeoPlay A6 is unlike any other speaker on our list.
+The Bose SoundTouch 30 is unlike any other speaker on our list.
 Not only because it’s probably one of the more pricey wireless speakers, but because it’s exceptionally good looking for, well, a speaker.
-Attention to detail probably best describes the A6, as it offers a specially manufactured wool cover (swappable if you desire another color), a touch like volume switch and the ability to wall mount it.
+Attention to detail probably best describes the SoundTouch, as it offers the classic look you see in other Bose speakers like the Bose SoundLink and others.
+And not only does this speaker look good, it also sounds amazing.

-What also makes the A6 unique is that it works via Airplay, DLNA and Bluetooth.
+What also makes the Bose SoundTouch 30 unique is that it works via Wi-Fi or Bluetooth and it’s Amazon Alexa compatible.
 So just about any device can connect to it; PC, Android, or Apple based.
-And if that isn’t enough, the A6 can pair with other B&O speakers, allowing you to simultaneously play music in every room, or have different music playing from each speaker.
-You just need their handy mobile app.
+And if that isn’t enough, the SoundTouch 30 features 6 unique, “instant listen” buttons that allow you to program presets for your favorite podcasts, radio stations and more.